ApiLogicServer/Docs/docs/index.md

 === "2.
 Execute"

-    You can run projects from the command line, but the recommended approach is to **use your IDE**:
+    Projects are ready to run, instantly, providing

+    * an **Admin App** for Business User collaboration, and
+    * an **API** to unblock custom app dev

     === "Execute from IDE"

-        Projects are *fully configured*, including *Run Configurations*:
+        Projects are *fully configured*, including *Run Configurations*, so you can run them in your IDE:

         1. Run this to **start the server**, and then
         2. **Click the URL** to run the **Admin App Home Page** in your Browser: